SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 > * Operator = "not equal to"
 > * Value = null (type the word 'null' for the value).

-10. In the "Step 4: Select the users to share with" section, click the Share With drop-down arrow and select "Summit Events Site Guest User" (the only option).
+10. In the "Step 4: Select the users to share with" section, click the Share With drop-down arrow and select the *Event Site Guest User, Summit Events Site Guest User, in our example.

 11. Set Access Level to "Read Only".

 12. Click the "Save" button.

+*Note:  The guest user gets created when the site is created and is named after the site name so your guest user may be named slightly different for example it may be called “Event Guest User”.
+There is usually only one guest user for the site so it’s pretty safe to assume the one you see is the one for which you should assign the Guest Registrant permissions set.*

 ![](../images/Sharing%20Settings%20Config.png)